Download: Golden Fleece: Taxpayer Subsidies for Small Nuclear Reactors (pdf)

 Current Applicants Seeking Federal Subsidies

-Five small modular reactor projects have applied for support from DOE to date, but none of the five different reactor designs have been licensed by the NRC.
-NRC and DOE aim to award the first design certification license by 2018 and final construction/operating license by the early 2020s.
-Currently, all five projects are in the pre-application phase with NRC working towards initial design certification.
+Eight small modular reactor companies have applied for support from DOE to date, but none of the different reactor designs have been licensed by the NRC.
+NRC and DOE aim to award the first design certification license by 2018 and final combined construction and operating license by the early 2020s.
+Currently, all companies are in the pre-application phase with NRC working towards initial design certification.

 NRC Not Ready For SMRs